ProgSoc/Constitution/CONSTITUTION.md

 ### 5.6.
 Security

-All members holding access privileges to the Society room shall make all reasonable efforts to maintain the security of the room.
+All members holding access privileges to Society spaces (physically, such as the room; or digitally, such as the website, mailing list or chat server) shall make all reasonable efforts to maintain the security of these spaces.

 ### 5.7.
 General Committee Officers